I Went from Eating Pizza 24/7 to Following a Green Smoothie Diet

-"Every time somebody wants to make any kind of a change, they try to totally overhaul their life," Rosante says.
+"Every time somebody wants to make any kind of a change, they try to totally overhaul their life," says Rosante.
 "The research is against you, though; you're gonna burn out and abandon everything.
 But if you focus on just making one very small change, it's very approachable, and it closes what's called the positive feedback loop, which is basically the time in which you get a positive response from the efforts that you're putting out."
 (Related: How Making Small Changes to Her Diet Helped This Trainer Lose 45 Pounds)

 I was sold on the science, but I was less than confident in my ability to pull off the smoothie diet.
 I know that smoothies are supposed to be the epitome of easy, on-the-go healthy eating, but I've found myself intimidated by them in the past.
 How do you know what to put in them?
 How do you know what tastes good with what?
 Sure, you can blend a couple veggies and some ice in 30 seconds, but is that really enough food for a meal?
 That's where having actual recipes to follow came in handy.
 Plus, they all contain six ingredients or less; the whole 11-item grocery list (even with its fancy coconut milk and almond butter) cost me under $60 in New York City.
 (Whatever combo you choose, give it a whirl in one of these best blenders for your smoothie diet.)

 So each morning, for seven days, I whipped up one of Rosante's smoothies for breakfast.
 I'm not a big breakfast eater, especially since I work from home — frankly, I'm not a morning person—so having to prepare something for myself when I'm still barely conscious is not ideal.
 But throwing the six ingredients in the blender couldn't have been easier or more brainless.
-(My favorite smoothie diet recipe was the Love Child — spinach, pineapple, honeydew melon, banana, and coconut milk — because it was so creamy and smooth.)
+My favorite smoothie diet recipe was the Love Child — spinach, pineapple, honeydew melon, banana, and coconut milk — because it was so creamy and smooth.

-While I didn't notice an immediate effect, by day three of the smoothie diet, I could swear that my skin looked a little brighter and that I definitely had more energy.
+While I didn't notice an immediate effect, by day three of the green smoothie diet, I could swear that my skin looked a little brighter and that I definitely had more energy.
 (I did try to eat generally healthier at all my other meals, too, though Rosante says you can eat however you want the rest of the day; I made it to day five before ordering myself a pizza for dinner.)
 By the end of the week, I actually do think I looked a little leaner, an added bonus Rosante promised but that I didn't expect.

 And you know what?
 I think this smoothie diet challenge is something that could end up sticking around.
 Compared to other diet challenges and plans I've tried, this one was totally easy to incorporate into my life—and I didn't feel like I was sacrificing anything to reap the benefits.
-(Psst...these freezer smoothies make attempting the smoothie diet easier if you hate mornings!)

-Produce-packed juices and smoothies have a place in any healthy diet: They can help you get an extra serving of veggies, give you a protein boost, and score you vitamins that might be otherwise missing from your diet.
+Produce-packed juices and smoothies have a place in any healthy diet.
+They can help you get an extra serving of veggies, give you a protein boost, and score you vitamins that might be otherwise missing from your diet.